Mike11199/Dungeon-Crawler/README.md

 # Dungeon-Crawler
-Dungeon crawler for CS I written in C++.
+Dungeon crawler for CS I - Intro to Computer Science class written in C++.